 Straightforward to operate.
 While one expert source says the lid of the Fagor 8-Quart Stainless-Steel Pressure Cooker doesn't lock quite as easily as a competitor's pressure cooker, most owners disagree.
 They say the unit is easy to lock and use and they like that the safety valves and pressure sensor are built into the handle, so the lid is free of busy buttons and knobs.
 Thanks to the visual pressure indicator, reviewers agree that the pressure is very easy to monitor.
 The Fagor Duo is also dishwasher-safe and relatively compact for easy storage.
 The included recipes and instructional DVDs are also helpful to most owners.

 Sturdy, stainless steel construction.
-We saw very few complaints about breakage or other durability issues with the Fagor 8-Quart Stainless-Steel Pressure Cooker, although a few say the handle broke off over time, although usually when dropped.
-The handle is not covered in the 10-year warranty, either.
-There's a full range of safety features that lower the risks of cooking with a stovetop pressure cooker -- something that puts many people off from even trying one.
+We saw very few complaints about breakage or other durability issues with the Fagor 8-Quart Stainless-Steel Pressure Cooker.
+A few say the handle broke off over time, although usually when dropped.
+The handle is not covered in the 10-year warranty, either, and, from what we saw, customer service won't budge on that policy even if you've only had your pressure cooker a short time.
+We also saw plenty of complaints about how difficult it is to reach an actual human when you call -- navigating the phone tree is said to be a nightmare.
+This Fagor pressure cooker has a full range of safety features that lower the risks of cooking with a stovetop pressure cooker -- something that puts many people off from even trying one.
 Many owners who say they were nervous about trying a pressure cooker say that this Fagor is a great choice for the beginner, although experienced users like it as well.

 Fagor Duo Reviews